King Crin: The Pig King (Florence)

-Author Vittorio Imbriani collected a tale from Firenze with the title Il Re Porco ("The Pig King").
+Author Vittorio Imbriani collected a tale from Florence with the title Il Re Porco ("The Pig King").
 In this tale, a pregnant queen walks to a terrace for a bit of fresh air, when she insults a passing beggar woman by calling her a swine.
 In return, the woman curses the queen to give birth to a pig.
 A prince is born, in the shape of a pig, and the queen realizes it was the beggar woman's fault.
 The pig prince grows up and, when he is older, wants to be married.
 One day, he sees a mugolios three daughters, and falls in love with one of them.
 The mugolio is told of the prince's wishes and asks his daughter which will want to marry the pig: the youngest and the middle daughter refuse to do so, while the elder agrees.
 The pig and the girl marry in a ceremony, and, in their bedchambers, the prince takes off his pigskin to become a handsome youth.
 His wife is surprised at this turn of events, but the youth asks her not to tell his mother, since his porcine appearance is due to her arrogance during the pregnancy.
 The girl promises the youth not to tell anyone, but, the next morning, the queen pesters her for details and she blabs about it.
 The same night, the pig prince chastises his wife for betraying his secret, and kills her.
 This happens again with the second sister.
 The pig marries the third sister and shows her his true form, asking her not to tell his mother.
 The next morning, the third sister tries to keep quiet about her husband's secret, but she tells the queen and asks her not to tell a soul about it.
 The same night, the pig youth admonishes his wife, but, instead of killing her, says she will only find him after she wears down seven iron canes, seven iron dresses and seven pairs of iron shoes, and fill seven jugs with tears.
 He kisses his mother goodbye and departs.
 The girl goes after him, and meets three old woman on the road, each giving her a gift (a nut, a hazelnut, and an almond) and some advice: cracking open the nuts and bribing her husband's second bride, a queen, with its objects for a night with the human pig prince.
 The girl finally wears out the seven iron garments and reaches a palace.
 She cracks open the nuts and finds three "galanterie" which she uses to bribe for three nights with her husband.
 She fails on the first two nights, but manages it on the third, by recounting her journey to make him remember (in her verses, she calls herself "Son Ginevra bella").
 The pig prince wakes up, since he put a sleeping potion in his second bride's drink, and orders his servants to bring all his riches to back to his mother's castle.
 His orders are carried out and the pig prince returns to his mother's palace with his wife in tow.
 Back to the second bride, she wakes up and notices that the castle is empty from top to bottom, releases a loud scream and falls dead.